 No, Drinking Tonic Water Won't Protect You Against Coronavirus

-There have been rumors circulating about the compound quinine and if it might help protect you from COVID-19.
-One chiropractor touted drinking tonic water as a way to stay healthy during the coronavirus pandemic (in a since deleted video viewed over 20 million times).
-But while there is a connection between the quinine in your tonic water and some medications, it won't protect you from the new coronavirus.
+There have been rumors circulating about the compound quinine and COVID-19—and if it might help protect you from the virus.
+One chiropractor touted drinking tonic water as a way to stay healthy during the coronavirus pandemic (in a since deleted video that was viewed over 20 million times).
+But while there is a connection between the quinine in your tonic water and some medications, it won't protect you from the coronavirus.
 The best way to protect yourself and others is to practice CDC guidelines including social distancing, wearing a face mask, washing your hands frequently and disinfecting commonly touched surfaces.

-Here's what you need to know about quinine and why it's been making headlines recently.
+Here's what you need to know about quinine and COVID-19.